icebarf/avantee/README.md

 Build upon that generalisation and introduce readable and meaningful names.
 - Macros as `constexpr` variables
 - Enumerations wrapped in `enum class` for type safety
-- Wrapper classes that **_partially_** abstracts away the laborous C API.
+- Wrapper classes that **_partially_** abstract away the laborous C API.

 ### `<socket/error_utils.hpp>`

 Provides meaningful errors and implements an exception type for error handling.

-## My Thoughts
+## Direction

-The project has many refactoring capabilities, such as using templates, better error handling with alternative methods, improving the overall meaningfulness of the wrapper classes, and covering more of the Berkely Sockets API.
+The code needs to be refactored, use TMP to do things at compile-time, better error handling, improving the meaningfulness of the wrappers, and obviously covering more of the Berkely Sockets API.
 Currently, the goal is to get things working and only cover part of the API that will be useful in implementing a TFTP client-server.

-As of writing this document, I have mostly worked on minimal abstraction capabilities, and some testing with an example program.
-As more work is done, this section will be updated.
+As of writing this document, I have mostly worked on minimal abstractions, and some testing with an example program.

 ## Resources Used